 Let’s take a look at some alternative fish grippers for the Boga Grip and help you decide which one best fits you.

-This gripper takes a bit of a different route with its design in comparison to other fishing grippers on the market – for one it’s made from aircraft-grade aluminium alloy and stainless steel critical components.
+This gripper takes a bit of a different route with its design in comparison to other fishing grippers on the market - for one, it's made from aircraft-grade aluminum alloy and stainless steel critical components.

-The lip gripper is also extremely easy to carry and features a nylon sheath for your belt, and a coiled steel-wire lanyard with a carabiner if you wish to fasten to a belt loop or somewhere on your boat.
+The lip gripper is also extremely easy to carry and features a nylon sheath for your belt and a coiled steel-wire lanyard with a carabiner if you wish to fasten it to a belt loop or somewhere on your boat.

-The spring construction and location within the fish grip is forward and front centered making the operation of opening the jaws easy.
+The spring construction and location within the fish grip are forward and front-centered, making the operation of opening the jaws easy.

-The United Plastics fish grip is made almost entirely of a high quality and extremely durable plastic, with the exception being the stainless steel pins that hold the entire assembly together.
+The United Plastics fish grip is made almost entirely of high-quality and extremely durable plastic, except for the stainless steel pins that hold the entire assembly together.

-This plastic design eliminates the worries of corrosion – always a factor in the salt water environment.
-With a unique jaw design that securely holds around the lip of the fish, and an over-the-center locking mechanism that you simply flip to open, this fish grip is designed to be easy to use and is a great example of simplicity and function.
+This plastic design eliminates the worries of corrosion - which is always a factor in the saltwater environment.
+With a unique jaw design that securely holds around the lip of the fish and an over-the-center locking mechanism that you simply flip to open, this fish grip is designed to be easy to use and is a great example of simplicity and function.

-The grip is also made in a high-visibility orange color so it is easy to locate in day or night conditions, and has a stretchy nylon lanyard to secure to things like a rope tie, but also slim enough to fit in your pocket.
+The grip is also made in a high-visibility orange color, so it is easy to locate in day or night conditions and has a stretchy nylon lanyard to secure things like a rope tie, but also slim enough to fit in your pocket.

-The Morefishing Outdoors gripper comes in a variety of colors, giving you not only a high quality gripper, but also having one that fits your preferences.
+The Morefishing Outdoors gripper comes in a variety of colors, giving you not only a high-quality gripper but also one that fits your preferences.

 The gripper comes in four colors: blue, red, bright green, and white.

 This gripper is also made from durable plastic and stainless steel components.
-The gripper’s overall design is different from other “heart shaped” designs – along with the lip locking hooked inner jaw it also incorporates a flat section to give the jaws more surface area.
+The gripper's overall design differs from other “heart-shaped” designs - along with the lip-locking hooked inner jaw, it also incorporates a flat section to give the jaws more surface area.

 The Piscifun gripper is another stainless steel constructed gripper, giving great corrosion resistance.